Archive for the 'Holidays' Category

 Because of Valentine’s dedication to the Lord, he was made a saint by the Catholic church.
 The church was seeking to usurp the popularity of the Roman god Lupercus.
 At the Lupercusian festival each year around the middle of February, a young man was assigned a woman companion for his ‘pleasure’ until the next year at the festival when he would get a different woman.
 The Catholic church was determined to put an end to this 800 year old immoral practice and Valentine seemed to be the ideal candidate to become a ‘lovers’ saint.

-How to Relate This to Children:
+How to Share This with Children:

 The emperor was so upset when he heard that Valentine was still telling people about Jesus, that he had him killed.
-Before Valentine died he sent a message to the jailer’s daughter whom he had fallen in love with.
+Before Valentine died on February 14, he sent a message to the jailer’s daughter whom he had fallen in love with.
 He signed the message ‘from your Valentine’ and this is where the sending of ‘Valentines’ began.

 Activities: